I have compiled answers to the most common calls I get. If it ends up helping you, please consider a donation to help me.

-Wifi makes for common calls but solutions are not as common.
+Wifi makes for many calls but solutions are not as common.
 Wifi is complex.
 I encourage you to read my article about Wifi problems.

 One of my Most Common Calls: My HP printer doesn’t print or I can print but can’t scan.